 2. Change Chart Colors in PowerPoint

-In addition to styles that add depth or contours to your charts, you can also easily change the color scheme with just a couple of clicks within PowerPoint chart tools.
+Besides styles that add depth or contours to your charts, you can also easily change the color scheme with a couple of clicks within PowerPoint chart tools.

 While you're still on the Chart Tools > Design menu, find the Change Colors button near the left side of the ribbon.